barseghyanartur/django-elasticsearch-dsl-drf/advanced_usage_examples.rst

 --------------

-In order to add faceted search support, we would have to extend our view in the following way:
+In order to add faceted search support, we would have to extend our view set in the following way:

 .. code-block:: python